 Due to the cautious nature of a nit, they will miss out on value a lot of the time.
 Even an intermediate player will be prepared to fold a strong hand if a nit is putting a lot of money in the pot.
 They also miss out on value by checking back hands they should be value betting or playing flop and turns cautiously when they should be betting and inflating the pot for value later.

 A decade ago, nit poker may be enough to get you moving up the stakes.
-By employing a cautious style against players who are playing 10 tables and not paying attention, you could still have a decent win rate and move up stakes.
+By employing a cautious style against players who multi-tabling and not paying attention, one could still have a decent win rate and move up stakes.
 This is simply not the case anymore.
-A nit can’t crush the mid stakes so they are restricted to the lower stakes.
-Everyone is better now than they were.
+A nit can’t crush the mid stakes.
+As a result they are restricted to the lower stakes games.
+Players are better now than before.
 The game is always evolving and getting tougher.
-It’s survival of the fittest to get to the higher stakes and the fact is, nit poker won’t cut it in today’s poker world.
+It’s survival of the fittest to get to the higher stakes.
+The fact is, nit poker won’t cut it in today’s poker world.

-As a nit, your range is pretty well defined before you even get to the flop.
+The range of a nit is well defined before you even get to a flop.
 An experienced player will know the range of hands you are playing from all positions at the table.
 As such, on certain board textures, they will abuse a nit.
-In deep stacked cash games, a nit may hold Q-Q on a 5-7-8 and be forced to fold by the river if an astute player recognises that the nit is holding a one pair hand and liable to fold to big betting.
-The worst part is, the nit probably thinks they have made a good fold in this spot when they have in fact lost money.
+In deep stacked cash games, a nit may hold:

 Nits Lack Ambition

-This is contentious point but I mean this from a theoretical and intellectual point of view.
-Anyone who wants to employ a strategy that involves playing less than 15% of hands are not very ambitious, in my humble opinion.
-Most strong poker players are profitable simply because they have played so many hands in different scenarios.
+This is a debatable point.
+It’s meant from a theoretical and intellectual point of view.
+Anyone employing a strategy that involves playing under 15% of hands are not very ambitious, in my humble opinion.
+Strong poker players are profitable precisely because they have played many hands in different scenarios.
 They are able to adapt to difficult situations.

-This article is not meant to pass judgement on nit poker.
-I am simply highlighting the drawbacks of the nit poker style and how it is unlikely to generate much money in 2020.
+I don’t mean to pass judgement on nit poker.
+I am simply highlighting the drawbacks of the nit poker style; how it is unlikely to generate much money in the modern era and beyond.
 There are games where nit poker will win you money and that’s fine.
-I am hoping to reach players out there that are keen to improve their game and understand that they can increase their earning potential and poker ability by modifying their strategy.
+I am hoping to reach players out there that are keen to improve their game.
+I want them to understand that they can increase their earning potential and poker ability by modifying their strategy.
 My intention was not to upset anyone who identifies as a nit.

 Are you looking to improve your game and a play wider range of hands to increase your ROI?
 Get in touch to see how we can help you.
 We offer 30 minutes free poker training consultation.
 Click below to book in a slot with our Head Coach.